Expected Outcomes for Our Clients

 Interaction Transition believes that these conditions support each other.
 People reconciled with the society that has punished them are more likely than non-reconciled offenders to accept the discipline of going to work, doing without luxuries, curbing temptations, and respecting the rights of others.
-At the same time, ex-offenders with a job, a place to live, and essential life skills for managing successfully in society are more likely to be reconciled than those who find themselves neglected and stigmatized when they return to the streets.
+At the same time, formerly incarcerated individuals with a job, a place to live, and essential life skills for managing successfully in society are more likely to be reconciled than those who find themselves neglected and stigmatized when they return to the streets.

 The objectives of I/T’s program are advanced by its philosophical approach as well as by its specific services.
 By emphasizing “self-help” rather than imposing a custodial treatment regime on unwilling participants, I/T aims to encourage its members to develop a sense of responsibility and self-respect.